 The Minnesota Crime Prevention Association has created a CFMH Committee which is comprised of MCPA members and was formed as an avenue for agencies to come together to learn, discuss issues and ideas, and share what they are doing in their respective cities.
 The CFMH committee meets four times each year.
 Each meeting is hosted by a different agency and different topics related to rental housing are discussed at each meeting.
 MCPA members are encouraged to attend the quarterly meetings.

-Crime Prevention Specialist RuthAnn Eide with the St. Paul Police Department is the Committee Chair for CFMH.
+Crime Prevention Coordinator RuthAnn Eide with the Saint Paul Police Department is the Committee Chair for CFMH.
 Feel free to contact her at RuthAnn.Eide@ci.stpaul.mn.us with any questions.

 MCPA Annual Conference

 The MCPA hosts an annual statewide conference in October of each year.
 This conference features; educational breakout sessions, exhibitors, silent auction, Bingo, and several networking opportunities.
 The conference is a great way to learn about crime prevention topics and network with a variety of officers from many different agencies throughout Minnesota.